 Jaxon clicked the meter on, and away they went.

 “You’re really not much of talker, huh?”
 Jaxon couldn’t help but ask at a stoplight, glancing over his shoulder.
-Caleb actually snorted, the most sound Jaxon had ever heard the guy emit.
-He shook his head, lips quirking before he went back to looking out the window.
+Caleb actually snorted, the first sound Jaxon had heard the guy emit.
+It was a little surprising to hear sound at all, and Jaxon had to bite his tongue on asking what was funny.
+Especially when Caleb only shook his head, lips quirking, before he went back to looking out the window.

 Okay, then.
 Jaxon shrugged and turned back around, the light green again.